madetech/handbook/company/company.md

 # Our Company

-Our mission to to provide businesses in London with better software services, through ruthless prioritisation and agile thinking.
+Our mission to to provide businesses in London with better software services, through agile thinking and ruthless prioritisation of their requirements.

-We will do this by embedding a ninja team, which moves at startup speed into our customers businesses and helping them to transform how they think.
+We do this by embedding a ninja team, which moves at startup pace into our customers organisations and help them to transform the way they think and approach delivery.

 ## Our Approach